 - be planning to study abroad in a country outside of Western Europe, Canada, Australia, or New Zealand

-- be currently enrolled in college and planning to be enrolled during the study abroad term
+- be currently enrolled in college and planning to be enrolled at Oxy or graduate school during the study abroad term

 Preference is given to candidates who are planning to study abroad for at least 6 months (which could involve combining a semester + a summer of study), who propose study in Boren's preferred countries and languages, and who are highly motivated to work for the federal government.